eth-cscs/DLA-Future-Fortran/DLA-Future-Fortran.md

 #### Example

-The following is an example of how a code using [ScaLAPACK]'s hermitian generalised eigensolver can be adapted to use [DLA-Future] instead:
+The following is an example of how a code using [ScaLAPACK]'s hermitian generalized eigensolver can be adapted to use [DLA-Future] instead:

 ```diff
 !
 There is an existing blacs_context associated to the matrices A and Z